IntelPython/numba-dpex/docs/CoreFeatures.rst

 Controllable Fallback
 ---------------------

-With the default behavior of numba-dppy, if a section of code cannot be offloaded on the GPU, then it is automatically executed on the CPU and printed a warning.
-This behavior only applies to ``jit`` functions and auto-offloading of NumPy functions, array expressions, and ``prange`` loops.
+By default, if a section of code cannot be offloaded to the GPU, it is automatically executed on the CPU and warning is printed.
+This behavior is only applicable to ``jit`` functions, auto-offloading of NumPy calls, array expressions and ``prange`` loops.

-Setting the debug environment variable ``NUMBA_DPPY_FALLBACK_OPTION`` (e.g. ``export NUMBA_DPPY_FALLBACK_OPTION=0``) enables the code is not automatically offload to the CPU, and an error occurs.
-This is necessary in order to understand at an early stage which parts of the code do not work on the GPU, and not to wait for the program to execute on the CPU if you don't need it.
+To disable this functionality and force code running on GPU set the environment variable ``NUMBA_DPPY_FALLBACK_OPTION`` to false (e.g. ``export NUMBA_DPPY_FALLBACK_OPTION=0``).
+In this case the code is not automatically offloaded to the CPU and errors occur if any.

 Offload Diagnostics
 -------------------

-Setting the debug environment variable ``NUMBA_DPPY_OFFLOAD_DIAGNOSTICS`` (e.g. ``export NUMBA_DPPY_OFFLOAD_DIAGNOSTICS=1``) enables the parallel and offload diagnostics information.
+Setting the debug environment variable ``NUMBA_DPPY_OFFLOAD_DIAGNOSTICS`` (e.g. ``export NUMBA_DPPY_OFFLOAD_DIAGNOSTICS=1``) provides emission of the parallel and offload diagnostics information based on produced parallel transforms.
+The level of detail depends on the integer value between 1 and 4 that is set to the environment variable (higher is more detailed).

-If set to an integer value between 1 and 4 (inclusive) diagnostic information about parallel transforms undertaken by Numba will be written to STDOUT.
-The higher the value set the more detailed the information produced.
-..
-In the "Auto-offloading" section there is the information on which device
-.. (device name) this parfor or kernel was offloaded.
+In the "Auto-offloading" section there is the information on which device (device name) this parfor or kernel was offloaded.